 Best home weather station platform

-Just about any of the home weather stations we’ve evaluated will meet the needs of the casual weather observer, but Ambient Weather’s WS-2902 Osprey delivers more sensors than what you’ll get with most other packages, and it offers great hooks into smart home infrastructure such as IFTTT, Amazon Alexa, and Google Assistant.
-Highly recommended to anyone interested in monitoring the weather around their home, and especially for enthusiasts who want their smart home to respond to atmospheric conditions.
+Ambient Weather’s WS-2902 Osprey delivers more sensors than what you’ll get with most other packages (apart from WeatherFlow’s Tempest), and it offers great hooks into smart home infrastructure such as IFTTT, Amazon Alexa, and Google Assistant.
+Very much worthy of consideration if you can’t fit the Tempest into your budget.

 How we tested